This Fresh Cherry Poppy Seed Loaf is filled with fresh Rainier cherries and poppy seeds all covered with a lemonade glaze for extra tang.

 - Add the remaining flour, mixing just until combined, and then the remaining milk.

-- Fold in cranberries and mix until combined.
+- Fold in cherries and mix until combined.

 - Pour the batter into the pan and bake 55-60 minutes, until a skewer comes out with moist crumbs attached.